The Political Economy of Legislative Favouritism

 Over the last thirty years, advanced capitalist democracies of Western Europe have seen the massive spread of independent regulatory agencies.
 What has been the level of implication of legislators in this process?
 What is their concrete involvement in the monitoring of regulatory decisions now that independent agencies are firmly entrenched in the governance of advanced economies?
 On the basis of this twofold research question, the project intends to characterize political-economic interdependences under regulatory capitalism, and the various forms of re/de-politicization processes they entail.
-Comparing France and the United Kingdom, it mixes quantitative analysis of legislative design and oversight of regulatory agencies and semi-structured interviews with regulators.
-The project is funded by a Fondation Nationale des Sciences Politiques – SAB Research grant for the period 2020-2022.
-Some motivations for this project appear in my chapter in the Handbook of Parliamentary Studies (edited with O. Rozenberg, 2020, Edward Elgar).
+It mixes quantitative analysis of legislative design and oversight of regulatory agencies and semi-structured interviews with regulators.
+The project is funded by a Fondation Nationale des Sciences Politiques – SAB Research grant.

 My previous scholarship on the political economy of pharmaceutical regulation in France, the UK and the US appears in Réguler l’accès aux médicaments (PUG, 2020) and in various journal articles, including ‘Gouverning (through) prices: the State and Pharmaceutical Pricing in France’ (Revue française de Sociologie, with E. Nouguez); ‘Le pouvoir de régulation transnational d’une agence nationale’ (Gouvernement & Action Publique) and ‘Health Technology Assessment: the Scientific Career of a Policy Concept (International Journal of Technology Assessment in HealthCare, with P. Gorry).